-There are hundreds of great online reading resources for parents and teachers.
+There are hundreds of great online educational resources for parents and teachers.
 We’ve included several leadings websites below that cover reading, literacy, learning disabilities, and books as well as a fantastic math resource.

 The American Library Association is the oldest and largest library association in the world, with more than 65,000 members.
 Its mission is to promote the highest quality library and information services and public access to information.
 The ALA awards the annual Caldecott Medal, Newbery Medal, and various other children’s book awards.